Garmin InReach Explorer+ Review: A Deep Dive

 For me, this is one of the biggest draws of the InReach range.
 The ability to send text messages to anywhere, from anywhere, is THE standout functionality when compared to other GPS devices.

 Thuraya and Iridium also provide SMS.
-Having using all three options, I find Garmin’s approach much easier to use.
+Having used all three options, I find Garmin’s approach much easier to use.
 Although each device requires time to connect to the respective satellite networks, InReach doesn’t need to stationery – I’ve often sent a message during a pause in my travels, then set off before receiving the familiar chirping confirmation tone to say the message has been sent.
 Devices like the Iridium GO! are notorious in the need to be immobile in order to transmit a message.

 So, sending a text message over the satellite network is really easy.